varnish/varnish-modules/README.md

 * [`vstrottle`](src/vmod_vsthrottle.vcc): Request and bandwidth throttling
 * [`xkey`](src/vmod_xkey.vcc): Advanced cache invalidations

-Modules in this repository are generally not in active development by Varnish Software.
-However, any security related bugs and issues will always be a high priority.
+Modules in this repository are feature-complete and are maintained to stay compatible with new Varnish releases and to fix bugs.
 We'll also gladly considering pull requests for new features but we recommend opening an issue first to discuss implementation plans.

 ## Installation